mikeizbicki/cmc-csci143/topic_03_instagram_tech_stack/README.md

     1. this week's assignment is still a "copy+paste" assignment
     1. but it has a lot more sharp edges where things can go wrong
     1. expect to spend ~10x the amount of time on this assignment as last assignment

-1. **before Wednesday class:**

-    go through first 2 sections (up to, but not including Postgres)

-    we will walk through the Postgres section Wednesday

 ## Lecture